 • Improving the recruitment process

 People analytics are becoming an essential part of modern HR.
-To ensure success, it’s better to prepare for this change sooner rather than later.
+So, to ensure success, it’s better to prepare for this change sooner rather than later.

 How can HR prepare for this change?